 '''

 -pgmL cmd Use cmd as the literate pre-processor.

 -pgmP cmd Use cmd as the C pre-processor (with -cpp only).

--pgmc cmd Use cmd as the C compiler.

--pgmlo cmd Use cmd as the LLVM optimiser.
+-pgmlc cmd Use cmd as the LLVM optimiser.

 -pgmlc cmd Use cmd as the LLVM compiler.

 -pgms cmd Use cmd as the splitter.

 -pgms cmd Use cmd as the assembler.

 -pgml cmd Use cmd as the linker.

--pgmll cmd Use cmd as the DLL generator.
+-pgml cmd Use cmd as the DLL generator.

 -pgmF cmd Use cmd as the pre-processor (with -F only).

 -pgmwindres cmd Use cmd as the program to use for embedding manifests on Windows.
 Normally this is the program windres, which is supplied with a GHC installation.
 See -fno-embed-manifest in Section 4.12.6.

--pgmlibtool cmd Use cmd as the libtool command (when using -staticlib only).
+-pgmlibtool cmd Use cmd as the readelf command (when using -staticlib only).

+-pgmreadelf cmd Use cmd as the readelf command (part of Unix binutils).

 '''